agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- metavariable is solved.
     blockOnMeta : ∀ {a} {A : Set a} → Meta → TC A

+    -- Prevent current solutions of metavariables from being rolled back in -- case 'blockOnMeta' is called.
+    commitTC : TC ⊤

     -- Backtrack and try the second argument if the first argument throws a -- type error.
     catchTC : ∀ {a} {A : Set a} → TC A → TC A → TC A